JGCRI/tethys/docs/source/user_guide.rst

 harmonized_inputs
 ^^^^^^^^^^^^^^^^^
-The term "grid" is used to describe the spatial resolution of 0.5 geographic degrees.
-A global full data map contains a total of 259,200 grid cells (360 x 720) of which 67,420 grid cells are categorized as "land grids" and are considered valid for simulation purposes.
-In this study, the land grid cells are used to define a "gridded" map according to the coordinates and the indexes of the 67,420 cells on the 360 x 720 grid.
+The term "grid" is used here to describe the spatial resolution of 0.5 geographic degrees.
+A global full data map contains a total of 259,200 grid cells (360 x 720), of which 67,420 grid cells are categorized as "land grids" and are considered valid for simulation purposes.
+In this study, the land grid cells are used to define a "gridded" map according to the coordinates and the indices of the 67,420 cells on the 360 x 720 grid.
 The inputs converted using the 67,420 grid cells according to the coordinate data file are called harmonized inputs.

 *AEZ.csv*
 """""""""